-\$3-160-20 Committee reports. (a) A candidate committee's reports filed pursuant to chapter 11, part [XII, Subpart [B,] D, Hawaii Revised Statutes, shall be certified by the candidate and treasurer as a true, complete, and accurate statement of the committee's activity during the reporting period.
-A noncandidate committee's reports filed pursuant to chapter 11, part [XII, Subpart [B,] D, Hawaii Revised Statutes, shall be certified by the chairperson and treasurer as a true, complete, and accurate statement of the committee's activity during the reporting period.
+\$3-160-20 Committee reports. (a) A candidate committee's reports filed pursuant to chapter 11, part XIII, subpart D, Hawaii Revised Statutes, shall be certified by the candidate and treasurer as a true, complete, and accurate statement of the committee's activity during the reporting period.
+A noncandidate committee's reports filed pursuant to chapter 11, part XIII, subpart D, Hawaii Revised Statutes, shall be certified by the chairperson and treasurer as a true, complete, and accurate statement of the committee's activity during the reporting period.

-- (b) Any amendments to a report filed at the direction of the commission must be $\frac{\text{electronically}}{\text{filed}}$ as an amended report. - (c) The period of aggregation for contributions and expenditures for a candidate begins from the day after the general election for that office and continues through the day of the next general election for that office. - (d) The committee must report all contributions, including contributions from:
+(b) Any amendments to a report filed at the direction of the commission must be electronically filed as an amended report.

+(c) The period of aggregation for contributions and expenditures for a candidate begins from the day after the general election for that office and continues through the day of the next general election for that office.

+(d) The committee must report all contributions, including contributions from:

-- (1) The sale of food [(e.g., beef sticks, barbecue chicken, chili, cookies, chocolates, food booths, breakfasts, and steak dinners)] and other items [(e.g., calendars and cookbooks)]; [and] - (2) Service projects [(e.g., car washes)]; and - (3) Any other fundraising activity. - (e) Each report must include the name and address of each payee and the amount, date, and purpose of each expenditure.
-A report that fails to include the payee of the expenditure or describes the purpose of the expenditure in vague terms is defective. - (1) "Payee" means the vendor providing the goods or services to the committee and does not include the name of the credit card company or a person receiving reimbursement or advances for expenditures made to a vendor.
+(1) The sale of food and other items;

+(2) Service projects; and

+(3) Any other fundraising activity.

+(e) Each report must include the name and address of each payee and the amount, date, and purpose of each expenditure.
+A report that fails to include the payee of the expenditure or describes the purpose of the expenditure in vague terms is defective.

+- (1) "Payee" means the vendor providing the goods or services to the committee and does not include the name of the credit card company or a person receiving reimbursement or advances for expenditures made to a vendor. - (2) "Date" means the date the goods are delivered or the services are provided to the committee.
+[Eff 5/29/10; am and comp DEC 0 9 2016] (Auth: HRS \$11-314(8)) (Imp: HRS \$\$11-331, 11-333, 11-335, 11-337, 11-340)

-§3-160-21 Noncandidate committee registration and reports. (a) Any [committee, including a federal political action committee or a committee registered in another state,] person must register as a noncandidate committee if [it] the person receives contributions or makes expenditures, the aggregate amount of which is more than \$1,000, in a two-year election period.
+\$3-160-21 Noncandidate committee registration and reports. (a) Any person must register as a noncandidate committee if the person receives contributions or makes expenditures, the aggregate amount of which is more than \$1,000, in a two-year election period.